raphigaziano/TIE/doc/source/tutorial.rst

 Well shoot.
 Our tag apparently matched but it got replaced with a blank string instead of our custom data!

-This is because when you call your :py:class:`Template <tie.template.Template>` object to render it, it receives your arguments as a dictionnary (this is the normal python behaviour for keyword arguments).
+This is because when you call your :class:`Template <tie.template.Template>` object to render it, it receives your arguments as a dictionnary (this is the normal python behaviour for keyword arguments).
 TIE's default behaviour is then to replace each detected tag with a matching